 Where should you use GRC?
 It’s perfect for indoor use in almost all locations, thanks to its durability.
 You’ll find it in most industrial facilities.
 GRC is also great for outdoor use above grade, but I wouldn’t recommend it for underground or highly corrosive areas.
 Even zinc-coated galvanized RMC may not provide enough protection in some cases.

-Important Note: Intermediate Metal Conduit (IMC) has the same outer diameter as RMC.
-IMC’s wall thickness is less than RMC though.
-This makes IMC weaker, but creates greater interior space for wire pulling.
+Important Note: Intermediate Metal Conduit (IMC) has the same outer diameter as RMC, but its wall is thinner.
+This makes IMC a little weaker, but there’s more space inside for wire pulling.

 Flexible Metal Conduit (FMC)

 What is FMC?
-It’s tubing made using helical coiling used indoors.
-It has strips of interlocked steel or aluminum.
-You can pull wire through it, and bend the tubing into position however you like.
-FMC is commonly called “flex.”
+FMC, or “flex,” is helical coiling used indoors, made from interlocked steel or aluminum strips.
+You can pull wire through it and bend the tubing however you like.

 For outdoor use, go for Liquidtight Flexible Metal Conduit (LFMC).
 It’ll keep your wires and cables dry and safe from moisture.

 Important Note: FMC and LFMC are perfect for vibrating equipment.
 For example, a pump motor should have a flex connected to it, because a rigid conduit might snap.